pftq/MAGI-1_Fixes/README.md

 Changes by pftq:
 - Fixed incorrect CUDA_VISIBLE_DEVICES setting in 4.5B run script (should be 0 for single-gpu, not 1).

 Easy instructions for Runpod on PyTorch 2.4 template (including downloading all huggingface model files).
-Note I installed flash-attn separately from the requirements.txt because it was always hanging otherwise.
+- I installed flash-attn separately from the requirements.txt because it was always hanging otherwise.
+- ffmpeg needs to be installed as an app as well (apt-get) - it's not enough just to do pip install ffmpeg.
+This mistake especially nasty because you'll only find out after waiting 2 hours for a render and it fails at the end.
 ```
+#create once on new pod
 export HF_HOME=/workspace/
 export TZ=America/Los_Angeles

 python -m venv venv
 source /workspace/venv/bin/activate
 pip install torch==2.4.0+cu124 torchvision==0.19.0 torchaudio==2.4.0
+apt-get update
+apt-get install -y ffmpeg
 pip install ffmpeg
+pip install ffmpeg-python
 git clone https://github.com/SandAI-org/MAGI-1
 cd MAGI-1
 pip install --upgrade wheel setuptools setuptools_scm